 Phase 1 of the North Clackamas Park North Side Master Plan, including the Restoration of Mt.
 Scott Creek, is complete.

-The area north of Camas Creek presents an opportunity to create a passive recreation setting with an emphasis on environmental enhancement and education to balance the active recreation opportunities south of the creek.
-The key goal of the plan is to minimize environmental and property impacts, provide for ease of maintenance and longevity and provide a safe and enjoyable experience for the community.
+The area north of Camas Creek represents an opportunity to create a passive recreation setting with an emphasis on environmental enhancement and education to balance the active recreation opportunities south of the creek.
+The key goal of the plan is to minimize environmental and property impacts, provide for ease of maintenance over time, while creating a safe and enjoyable experience for the community.
 The Milwaukie City Council has approved the plan as an ancillary document to the Milwaukie Comprehensive Plan.
-For more details, click here.

 Capital Improvement Plan (CIP)

 NCPRD develops and maintains a comprehensive Capital Improvement Plan (CIP).
-The CIP is a planning tool designed to guide the implementation of the District’s Master Plan and to provide acquisition and development of parks and recreation facilities during the next 20 years.
+The CIP is a planning tool designed to guide the implementation of the District’s Master Plan and to plan for acquisition and development of parks and recreation facilities during the next 20 years.
 NCPRD is updating the CIP as part of the NCPRD Master Plan Update project.